-Part of the fun of cooking is using cool kitchen gadgets!
-From small kitchen tools to countertop appliances, there is a large array of products to choose from when you're looking to upgrade your own kitchen or you're searching for the perfect gift for your favorite cook.
-It doesn’t matter if your kitchen is large or small or whether you cook for one or many, there are plenty of tools that will help you work smarter and faster—and make cooking tasks easier.
-If you're ready to start shopping, here are the top-rated kitchen gadgets on the market today.
+Part of the fun of cooking is using cool kitchen gadgets.
+From small kitchen tools to countertop appliances, there is a large array of products to choose from when you're looking to upgrade your own kitchen or searching for the perfect gift for your favorite cook.
+It doesn’t matter if your kitchen is large or small or whether you cook for one or many.
+There are plenty of tools that will help you work smarter and faster—and make cooking tasks easier.

 Remembers previous settings

 There’s no doubt about it—the Instant Pot has become the “it” appliance in American homes.
 Electric pressure cookers existed before the Instant Pot entered the market, but the brand popularized the appliance and made it nearly as ubiquitous as slow cookers were for previous generations.

 The 6-quart DUO60 is one of the most popular models with seven cooking modes (pressure cooker, slow cooker, rice cooker, saute/browning, yogurt maker, steamer, and warmer) and 14 preset cooking programs that make it simple to cook dinner from scratch on a busy night.
 Our tester highlighted the yogurt and slow cooker functions: when making yogurt, she never had to click "Sauté" to get the milk to reach optimal temperature; and slow-cooking "always produced tender beans and meat in four hours on high."

 Price at time of publish: $100

 Material: Stainless steel | Capacity: 6 quarts | Dimensions: 13.38 x 12.2 x 12.48 inches

 "The device has its temperature and pressure sensors dialed in, resulting in precise results when cooking."